diazod/git-prune/README.md

 	plugins=(git git-prune)
 ```

+### Antigen

+If you use the [antigen](https://github.com/zsh-users/antigen) framework, add `antigen bundle diazod/git-prune` to your .zshrc file.
+Antigen will handle cloning the plugin for you automatically the next time you start zsh.
+You can also add the plugin to a running zsh with `antigen bundle diazod/git-prune` for testing before adding it to your `.zshrc`.

 ### Zgen

 If you're using the [zgen](https://github.com/tarjoilija/zgen) framework, add `zgen load diazod/git-prune` to your .zshrc with your other zgen load commands.